LMS Route: Rugby to Wolverhampton

 Looking across the former LNWR and B&DJR lines towards

-the original Hampton station with Matthew Kirtley's house in the background.
+the original Hampton station with the house shared by James Allport and Matthew

-positioned the key on the outside of the rail.
+railway companies, positioned the key on the outside of the rail.
+The Midland's

 back